 Microstep (pattern) A pattern of exposures at positions each shifted by a very small movement (<3 arcsec) from the reference position.
-Unlike a jitter the non-integral part of the shifts are specified as 0.5 of a pixel, which allows the pixels in the series to be interleaved in an effort to increase resolution.
-A microstep pattern can be contained within each position of a jitter pattern.
+Unlike a jitter the non-integral part of the shifts are specified as 0.5 of a pixel, which allows the pixels in the series to be interleaved in an effort to o increase resolution.
+A microstep pattern can be contained w vithin each position of a a jit t ter pattern • the face of the detectors in medium-sized steps to monitor residual systematics in the photometry.